ceph/ceph/doc/rados/operations/crush-map-edits.rst

    ``rjenkins1`` algorithm.
 To select ``rjenkins1`` as the hash algorithm, enter ``0`` as your hash setting.

 .. _weightingbucketitems:

 .. topic:: Weighting Bucket Items

-   Ceph expresses bucket weights as doubles, which allows for fine weighting.
+   Ceph expresses bucket weights as doubles, which allows for fine-grained weighting.
 A weight is the relative difference between device capacities.
-We recommend using ``1.00`` as the relative weight for a 1TB storage device.
+We recommend using ``1.00`` as the relative weight for a 1 TB storage device.
-   In such a scenario, a weight of ``0.5`` would represent approximately 500GB, and a weight of ``3.00`` would represent approximately 3TB.
-Higher level buckets have a weight that is the sum total of the leaf items aggregated by the bucket.
+   In such a scenario, a weight of ``0.50`` would represent approximately 500 GB, and a weight of ``3.00`` would represent approximately 3 TB.
+   Higher-level buckets have a weight that is the sum of the weight of the leaf items aggregated by the bucket.

-   A bucket item weight is one dimensional, but you may also calculate your item weights to reflect the performance of the storage drive.
-For example, if you have many 1TB drives where some have relatively low data transfer rate and the others have a relatively high data transfer rate, you may weight them differently, even though they have the same capacity (e.g., a weight of 0.80 for the first set of drives with lower total throughput, and 1.20 for the second set of drives with higher total throughput).
+   A bucket item weight is one-dimensional, but you may also calculate your item weights to reflect the performance of the storage drive.
+For example, if you have numerous 1 TB drives and some of them have a relatively low data-transfer rate but the others have a relatively high data-transfer rate, you might want to weight them differently even though they have the same capacity (for example, you might assign a weight of 0.80 to the first set of drives with lower total throughput and 1.20 to the second set of drives with higher total throughput).

 .. _crushmaprules: